SDCoulter/SDCoulter/README.md

-Hi, my name is Shaun Coulter and I am currently taking part in the University of Toronto's School of Continuing Studies Data Analysis Bootcamp Course.
+Hi, my name is Shaun Coulter, I work full-time and I am currently taking part in the University of Toronto's School of Continuing Studies Data Analysis Bootcamp Course.

 Most of the repos here are related to the different modules in the course, but I hope to soon start including my own projects, whether they too are based on data analysis or something else all together.